 Water: Although water is part of a healthy diet, it is a category all its own because of its importance in heavy metal detox.
 Be sure you are getting plenty of water to assist in the detox process.
 If you know that you will do these lifestyle changes in the future too, consider getting a hydrogen water machine to boost your efforts.
 Finally, ensure your water is free of all heavy metals by using a reliable water filtration system.

 Smoothies: This can be a great way to incorporate healthy detox ingredients like kale, barley grass, aloe vera juice, or Atlantic dulse that are difficult to consume on their own.
 Combine these important ingredients with fresh organic fruits and you’ve given your body a head start to detox.

-Juice Fasting: One day juice fasting can take your detox up a notch.
+Juice Fasting: One day of juice fasting can take your detox up a notch.
 A heavy metal detox juice should consist of celery, cucumbers, and apples.
 This juice combination gives you a proper balance of mineral salts, potassium, and natural sugar to keep your glucose levels stable as your body cleanses itself of toxic heavy metals.
 Drink 16-20 ounces of juice every 2-3 hours with water in between for 24 hours.
 Consider a juice fast every two weeks to achieve impressive detox results.
 I would recommend buying a book by the “Medical Medium” that is all about the celery juicing cleanse you might have heard about.
 Quite a few people have raved about their results.
 You can check it out on Amazon here.